beeware/beeware/docs/tutorial/tutorial-camera.rst

 Make sure you at least have gotten to the point where you have the skeleton application running in developer mode.
 See the :doc:`first <tutorial-0>` :doc:`two <tutorial-1>` tutorials for details.
-Short story shorter, run the following commands in an empty directory.
+Short story shorter, run the following commands in an empty directory and accept all the default options.

 .. tabs::
     .. group-tab:: macOS